Course Catalog

 5 units

-Focuses on individual and relational development from early adolescence into young adulthood.
+Focuses on individual and relational development from early adolescence into emergin adulthood.
 Emphasis on the mutual influences of family relationships and adolescent development, and on the interface of family, peer group, and school experience in cultural contexts.
-Prerequisite(s): courses 3 or 100 and course 10.
+Prerequisite(s): PSYC 10 and PSYC 100.

 PSYC 103